bmrodgers148/APC40-MKii-Hog-4-Wing/README.md

 # APC40-MKii-Hog-4-Wing
 Translates midi messages from apc40 to osc for the hog 4 to recognize.
 Also accepts midi show control bidirectionally to use and update buttons and status.
+Made specifically to use the faders of the apc40 mkii as an 8 fader wing with hog 4 over osc.
+Also uses the bank of rgb buttons to map to any scene or cuelist and colors can be configured.
+Buttons configured to flash when activates, either from the apc40 or console.
+They stop flashing when released.
+Code is messy, but feel free to read it and ask questions or make modifications and submit a pull request if you want to contribute.